ExtremeElectronics/RC2040-ROMWBW/README.md

 Pico-WBW PCB has a full RomWBW frontpanel with LEDS and Switches on port 0

+WBW kit works with both Pico and Pico2 (see separate uf2's in the root)

 ## PicoWBW
 A kit of parts to give you a full RomWBW with frontpanel switches/LEDs Sound with a built in speaker, SPO256AL2 emulation.
 Available at https://extkits.co.uk/product/pico-romwbw/

 ![20241123_194524](https://github.com/user-attachments/assets/9bb83998-a8b4-4b08-9177-76e0209d4d85)

+## Ports ##
+Port 0x00 is the 8 bit port, the in/out is shared with the switches/LEDs on the front panel.
+Port 0x28 SPO256AL2 allophone port, send an allophone number to this port, or 0 to stop.
+Polls non-zero when busy.
+Port 0x29 Beep port, send a midi note number (1-127) to this port for a beep.
+0 for off Port 0x2a SPO256 AL2 frequency port, 0-127 midi note sets frequency for SPO256AL-2